Purebred/AliasShareProvider/README.md

 Recent versions of the Purebred Registration app features a content provider that can be used by applications desiring to use Purebred-provisioned keys via the KeyChain API.
 The content provider allows applications to obtain a list of aliases and certificates that were provisioned via Purebred to enable a better user experience when using choosePrivateKey.

 AliasShareProvider provides an alternative implementation of the content provider implemented by the Purebred application to spare the need to interact with a portal instance during testing.
 Additionally, AliasShareProvider provides a means of simulating broadcast events emitted by the Purebred Registration app.

+Note, the alias sharing feature was introduced with Purebred v1.5 and later.
+Unofficial apks for download can be found at https://pbpki.com/pl.